winglang/wing/README.md

 ## Compilation to Terraform and Javascript
 Wing applications compile to Terraform and JavaScript that are ready to deploy to your favorite cloud provider.
-Support for more provisioning engines and clouds is planned.
+Support for more provisioning engines is planned.
 Wing's [compiler plugins] can be used to customize the compilation output.
 For example, make all buckets that are exposed to the internet encrypted.

 [![Compile to different clouds](./logo/compile-diff-clouds.gif)](https://youtu.be/gr4ewOJGkfo)